 Why the Furor about Polio?

-World Health Organisation.
+World Health Organization.
 Report of the SAGE Polio Working Group Meeting 7-8 September 2015.
-Geneva: The Organisation; 2015.
+Geneva: The Organization; 2015.

 How to Cite

 This work is licensed under a Creative Commons Attribution 4.0 International License.

 Authors who publish with this journal agree to the following terms:

 - The Author retains copyright in the Work, where the term “Work” shall include all digital objects that may result in subsequent electronic publication or distribution.

 - Upon acceptance of the Work, the author shall grant to the Publisher the right of first publication of the Work.

 - The Author shall grant to the Publisher and its agents the nonexclusive perpetual right and license to publish, archive, and make accessible the Work in whole or in part in all forms of media now or hereafter known under a Creative Commons Attribution 4.0 International License or its equivalent, which, for the avoidance of doubt, allows others to copy, distribute, and transmit the Work under the following conditions:

 - Attribution—other users must attribute the Work in the manner specified by the author as indicated on the journal Web site; with the understanding that the above condition can be waived with permission from the Author and that where the Work or any of its elements is in the public domain under applicable law, that status is in no way affected by the license.

 - The Author is able to enter into separate, additional contractual arrangements for the nonexclusive distribution of the journal's published version of the Work (e.g., post it to an institutional repository or publish it in a book), as long as there is provided in the document an acknowledgment of its initial publication in this journal.